How can I change my major to Behavioral Neuroscience?

 - Summer sessions offer select courses only so you should plan accordingly.
 Courses typically offered:

-- Summer 1: general chemistry 2, genetics, biochemistry, sensation/perception, clinical neuroscience, developmental psychology, statistics in psychological research, AWD
+- Summer 1: general chemistry 2, genetics, techniques in biology, biochemistry, biology capstone, clinical neuroscience, developmental psychology, cognition, abnormal psychology, statistics in psychological research, seminar in biological psychology, AWD

-- Summer 2: organic chemistry 2, physics for life sci 2, MATH 1252, genetics, biochemistry, AWD
+- Summer 2: organic chemistry 2, physics for life sci 2, genetics, techniques in biology, biochemistry, developmental psychology, cognition, abnormal psychology, statistics in psychological research, seminar in biological psychology, AWD

 What are some recommendations if I am pre-med?